aaronksaunders/parsePushSampleApp/README.md

-Welcome to your Appcelerator Titanium Mobile Project
+Sample Appcelerator IOS/Android Parse Push Mobile Project --

 ####Install Android Parse Module
 It can be downloaded from here, we only are using it for the Android Parse Push Connectivity